Cadbury World

 Facilities on-site

-As well as the many attractions listed, there is an African adventure play area, a Cadbury café and the world’s biggest Cadbury shop.
+As well as the many attractions, there is an African Adventure play area, Cadbury World Café located just off the main reception area and the UK’s biggest Cadbury shop with over 350 product lines.

 Opening times